unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ```

 ### Async
 Creates a feed from an async method.
-The loaded data can be refreshed using a `Signal` trigger that will re-invoke the async method.

 ```csharp
 private IWeatherService _weatherService;